ryannguyen996/SWE40002/README.md

 ## Extentions

 The application based on Flask, a microframework for Python.
 In order to extent the application, familiar with Python as well as facade pattern framework is required.
-Add new functionality by declare new route and new template if needed.
+Add new functionality by declare new route under app.py and new template (in template folder) and related assets if needed.
 Please refer to Flask documentation for more information (http://flask.pocoo.org/).

 Example from Flask website: